maildev/maildev/README.md

 ### Auto relay mode

-The auto relay mode sends automatically the received emails.
-It require to enable outgoing option.
+Enabling the auto relay mode will automatically send each email to it's recipient without the need to click the "Relay" button mentioned above.

-The rules allow you to configure filters to select the messages to allow output.
+The outgoing email options are required to enable this feature.

+Additionally, you can pass a valid json file with additional configuration for what email addresses you would like to `allow` or `deny`.
+The last matching rule in the array will be the rule MailDev will follow.

   Example: